 Just half an hour from Paris lies an estate that, to this day, sparks the imagination: The Palace and Gardens of Versailles.
 Sun King Louis XIV had it built on the site of his father’s hunting lodge in the 17th century.
 The opulent palace, and especially the iconic Hall of Mirrors, soon became the gathering place of the Parisian political and aristocratic society.

-The grandeur of Versailles became a model of excellence and various palaces and royal gardens were modeled after it.
-Because of that unmistakable influence of both the Palace and Gardens on European architecture and landscape design, the Versailles estate was listed as a UNESCO World Heritage site in 1979.
+The grandeur of Versailles became a model of excellence and various palaces and royal gardens were modelled after it.
+Because of the unmistakable influence of both the Palace and Gardens on European architecture and landscape design, the Versailles estate was listed as one of the UNESCO France sites in 1979.
 It’s also one of the Royal Residences in UNESCO’s Visit World Heritage program.

 It is a profound experience to see the Prehistoric Sites and Decorated Caves of the Vézère Valley.
 UNESCO World Heritage specifically recognizes 15 prehistoric sites, but there are over 150 in a small geographic region.
 So the whole area is a wonderland for curious travellers.

-In 1979, it was among the first sites in France to receive the UNESCO designation.
-It was admitted for containing masterpieces of prehistoric art and for the incredibly rich abundance of sites and artifacts that help us piece together our understanding of these long extinct civilizations.
+In 1979, it was among the first places to receive the UNESCO World Heritage sites France designation.
+It was admitted for containing masterpieces of prehistoric art and for the incredibly rich abundance of sites and artifacts that help us piece together our understanding of these long-extinct civilizations.

-France offers so many amazing options for travel, almost too much.
-Perhaps looking at the designated UNESCO sites might be a way to help plan your next intinery.
+France offers so many amazing options for travel, almost too many.
+Perhaps looking at the designated UNESCO sites might be a way to help plan your next itinerary.
 As these places are carefully selected for their historic and cultural significance, and always are worth visiting.